Mental Health in Adults

 As partners to Stirling’s Integrated Mental Health Service, four of our services form the mental health provision of Stirling’s Integrated Mental Health Service and are provided for people 16 years and above, living in the Stirling Council area, who are experiencing or recovering from mental ill health & related problems:

 Adult Befriending - one-to-one befriending support provided by trained volunteers.
-This service is specifically for people who are socially isolated due to their mental illness, receive support from adult psychiatry and live in their own accommodation, and who are over 18 years of age.
+This service is specifically for people who are socially isolated due to their mental illness, live in their own accommodation, and who are over 18 years of age.

 Counselling – person-centred counselling for people experiencing mild to moderate depression, anxiety or stress.